Overview

 - Design and implement a lesson plan based on CS3 research within a classroom with grade 6-12 students during the academic year following the summer program

-- Complete research project, final presentation, and report
+- Complete final presentation

-- Complete a program assessment survey
+- Complete program assessment surveys

 Eligibility